lidongyue12138/Data-Mining-Problems/README.md

 **7) Why a Euclidian-based measure would be most favored but usually impossible to obtain for a real world issue?**

 - MBJ （21')
-- Not normalized, generalized, othogonol with each other.
+- Not normalized, generalized, orthogonal with each other.
 - We want number to describe heruistic.
 Things to describe the
 - centralize as universal.
 As gradient as possible.
-- Hetogenious : no relavence to each other.
+- Homogeneous : no relevance to each other.
 - Feature engineering, measure, be able to deferentianate.
 - Have such a measure.
 - Numerically